Stephen Jones (milliner): Hats: An Anthology by Stephen Jones

+Stephen Jones & The Accent of Fashion

+This exhibition in 2010 at MoMuFashion Museum in Antwerp, Belgium celebrated 30 years of Stephen Jones Millinery.
+MoMu houses the largest collection of SJ hats, in 2010 more than 120 items thanks to a long term loan by the Antwerp private collectors Geert Bruloot and Eddy Michaels.
+This exhibition examined the various themes present in his work; Adventure, Science, Rococo, Glamour, Spotlight, and his unique relationship with fashion icon Anna Piaggi.
+It displayed his collaborations with full looks from, Azzedine Alaia, John Galliano, Claude Montana, Walter van Beirendonck, Vivienne Westwood, Comme des Garçons, Thierry Mugler, Marc Jacobs, and Christian Dior.
+After a successful run in Belgium it travelled in 2011 to The Vakko Fashion Institute, Istanbul, where it showcased Asian inspiration.

 Stephen Jones, Chapeaux d'artiste

-The exhibition 'Stephen Jones, chapeaux d'artiste' at the Palais Galliera in October 2004 - March 2005 presented the work of a British designer who, since his first collections in the 1980s to the most recent, is recognized by celebrities and fashion designers alike as one of the greatest contemporary milliners.

-For the first time in over forty years at the Palais Galliera, an exhibition was devoted entirely to an accessory, the hat, treating it as a work of art in its own right.
+The exhibition 'Stephen Jones, chapeaux d'artiste', at the Palais Galliera in October 2024 - March 2025 For the first time in over forty years at the Palais Galliera, an exhibition was devoted entirely to an accessory, the hat, treating it as a work of art in its own right.
 The exhibition focuses on Stephen Jones's creative process, the sources of inspiration behind his pieces, and the role of Paris in his work.

-Stephen Jones occupies a unique position behind the scenes in the fashion world.
-Thanks to his collaborations, he has been involved in some of the most iconic collections from many of the world's leading fashion houses.
-Stephen Jones's hats highlight and complement silhouettes that have had a profound impact on the history of fashion since the 1980s...
-The exhibition specifically focuses on the artist's close ties with Paris, French culture and Parisian couture.
-When he arrived in Paris and began working with Parisian fashion houses, his vision of fashion and his creative process were totally transformed.
-His attachment to Paris is reflected in his own collections, in his sources of inspiration and in his chosen themes: symbols of Paris and of French history, the image of the Parisian woman, and tributes to French couturiers.

 There were close to 400 works in the exhibition, including more than 170 hats, as well as Jones's archives (preparatory drawings, photographs, extracts from fashion shows, etc.) and around forty silhouettes complete with clothes and hats.
-These 'looks' bore witness to the enduring loyalty between Stephen Jones and some of the world's leading fashion houses, in particular Christian Dior, who he has worked with for nearly thirty years.
-This key figure has become the most 'Frenchified' of English milliners, endowing Paris fashion with his bold energy and boundless creativity.
+These 'looks' were an indicator of the collaboration between Stephen Jones and some of the world's leading fashion houses, in particular Christian Dior, who he has worked with for nearly thirty years.